Twitch alternatives: The 4 best streaming platforms to use instead

 Cons

-If you want to start streaming on Trovo, you can use Restream Studio or your preferred connected software such as OBS Studio.
+If you want to start streaming on Trovo, try using Restream Studio or your preferred connected software such as OBS Studio.
 Read our guide on how to connect Trovo to Restream.

 Stream to multiple platforms with Restream

-Restream makes multistreaming easy.
+Restream is your go-to multistreaming solution.
 It works with each of the streaming platforms mentioned here, plus more than 30 others.
 Connecting your live streaming channels to Restream takes less than two minutes.
-You can either go live using Restream’s browser-based live streaming studio, or you can use Restream’s multistreaming plug-in with another streaming software like OBS Studio.
+You can either go live using Restream’s browser-based live streaming studio, or you can use Restream’s multistreaming plug-in with other software like OBS Studio.

 When you use Restream Studio to multistream, you can: